Small-business owners are at war with the coronavirus; not everybody is winning.

 I hear you screaming that this isn’t the time to invest in expensive CRM technology.
 But, this is exactly that -- an investment.
 Research by Nucleus has shown that for each $1 spent on CRM technology, an extremely attractive $8.71 return is generated.
 Worth it.

 Your employees are your army in this fight; the life, soul, and beating heart of your business.
 For their fear, anxiety, and sensitivities, they deserve transparency, respect, and empathy.
 Your future is their future, so they should be kept informed of any plans your small business makes.
 Above all, this is the time to implement a work-from-home program if your business doesn’t have one already.
 Clear lines of communication need to be established to bridge gaps between out-of-office employees.
-Messaging, conferencing, and file-sharing platforms will keep colleagues close, productive, and organised.
+Messaging, conferencing, virtual collaboration, and file-sharing platforms will keep colleagues close, productive, and organised.

 - Trello is a free productivity platform that helps track tasks, progress, and goals.